zenoss/zenoss-go-sdk/health/README.md

 Writer is responsible for two things:
 - listening of calculated health data and sending it using destination.Push method.
-- listening of registered targets and sending it using destination.Register method.
+- listening of registered components and sending it using destination.Register method.
 You should provided intitalized destination as a parameter in writer constructor (function New).
 Writer interface requires only one method: Start.
-This method takes channels with target.Health and target.Target objects as a parameters and is responsible to listen it.
+This method takes channels with component.Health and component.Component objects as a parameters and is responsible to listen it.

 ### Manager

 Manager is a heart of our framework.
 During Start call it starts to listend for all comunication channels: Collector->Manager->Writer.
-Manager has target registry and is responsible to calculate all collected health data once per cycle and send it to writer.
+Manager has component registry and is responsible to calculate all collected health data once per cycle and send it to writer.
 Manager also keeps FrameworkStart function.
 You should use it as a started for health framework.
 It initializes communication channels and collector and starts writer and manager.

 ### Message

-Message struct lives in health/target package.
+Message struct lives in health/component package.
 It has these fields:
-* Summary - should describe shortly what happened with your target.
+* Summary - should describe shortly what happened with your component.
 * Error - if the error is a reason to create a message you can add it here to provide additional context.
-* AffectHealth - whether you want this message to affect your target health status and mark it as unhealthy.
+* AffectHealth - whether you want this message to affect your component health status and mark it as unhealthy.

-### Target Health
+### Component Health

 Lives in health/targer package.
-It is a final look of target's health data.
+It is a final look of component's health data.
 Right now it has such fields:
-* TargetID
+* ComponentID
-* TargetType
+* ComponentType
-* Healthy - health status of the target
+* Healthy - health status of the component
 * Heartbeat - object with two values: Enabled, Beats.
 Enabled shows you whether you described that you want to collect heartbeat info.
 Beats will be true if we received heartbeat info during last cycle.
 * Counters - map of all (default and total) counters with their values
 * Metrics - map of all metrics with their values